Howeng98/go_game_extension/README.md

 - use conventional CV to remove light reflection effect
 - successful detect all pieces with correct outputs
 - generate board with pieces numbers and states

+TODO:
+  1. Make a function to handle input array of board state, and draw circles in an standard form